Holiday Light & Christmas Decoration Hotspots In Clifton Park & Southern Saratoga County

 Clifton Knolls, Barney Road at Moe Road

 Clifton Knolls is another large neighborhood with plenty of dazzling lights.
-With plenty to explore, route options include exiting onto Clifton Park Center Road, Vischer Ferry Road, Grooms Road, and Moe Road.
+Route options include exiting onto Clifton Park Center Road, Vischer Ferry Road, Grooms Road, and Moe Road.

 Viewing Tip: Hit the playground on South Barney Road if your little ones need to burn some energy before settling in for the ride.